prodipta/gquote/README.md

 ## Installation

-You can install bsoption from github with:
+You can install from github with:

 ```R
 # install.packages("devtools")